Anchor regression: heterogeneous data meets causality: Numerical examples

 \subsection{Bike sharing data set}

 The data set is taken from the UCI machine learning repository \citep{bikedataset,Dua:2017}.
 It contains $n=17379$ hourly counts of bike rentals from 2011 to 2012 of the Capital bike share in Washington D.C.
-The goal is to predict bike rentals (variable cnt) using weather data.
-As the variable cnt is a count, a square-root transformation was carried out and the effect of categorical variables for which shift interventions are not sensible (variables working day, weekday, holiday) was removed in a pre-processing step.
+The goal is to predict bike rentals (variable cnt) using weather data reliably across days.
+As the variable cnt is a count, a square-root transformation was carried out.
+The effect of categorical variables, for which shift interventions are not meaningful (this includes the variables working day, weekday, holiday), was removed in a pre-processing step.
+While we generally recommend removing the effect of variables that cannot be shifted, in this particular example the pre-processing step makes no discernible difference in the resulting plot, see Figure~\ref{fig:pre-processing} in the Appendix.
 The data set contains the numerical covariates temperature, feeling temperature, humidity and windspeed.
+The variable hour is nested within the variable ``date''.
+We will first conduct the analysis ignoring the variable ``hour'' as this application is closest to Theorem~\ref{thm:anchor-regression}, Lemma~\ref{lemma:interpr-anch-regr} and Lemma~\ref{lemma:interpr-anch-regr-discr}.
+In practice, one would also want to include ``hour'' as a predictor in the model.
+We discuss this case further below.

 There are large fluctuations in the usage of bikes that cannot be explained by weather data alone \citep{bikedataset}.
 Instead of using the discrete variable 'date' for prediction, we use it as an anchor $A$.
 More detailed, the anchor variable is discrete with one level per day.

 This choice of anchor variable allows us to investigate the performance of the algorithm in a setting with strong heterogeneities.
 The goal is to predict the count of bike rentals in a reliable fashion using the covariates temperature, feeling temperature, humidity and windspeed.